danielpclark/elixirize/README.md

 # Elixirize

-This add the `ᐅ` method to Ruby.
-It pipes in the returned value of the left as the last parameter of the Proc on the right.
+This adds the `ᐅ` method to Ruby.
+It pipes in the returned value of the left as the first parameter of the Proc on the right.

 In Linux to enter ᐅ you need to type CTRl-SHIFT-U and then 1405 followed by the space or enter key.